Hammer Curls are a staple to any bicep routine. If you are looking to develop long and bulging biceps check out these tips on proper hammer Curls.

 Antagonist Stabilizers Worked When Performing Dumbbell Hammer Curl

 Correct Exercise Procedure Use for Dumbbell Hammer Curl

 Dumbbell hammer curl can be done in either standing or sitting position and by alternating your arms lifting one at a time or both lifting together.

 - Stand with your feet about shoulder width apart with a dumbbell in each hand at your sides.

-- With your palms facing in towards legs, curl dumbbells up one at a time keeping your elbows tight against your body until thumb faces the shoulder.
+- With your palms facing in towards legs, curl dumbbells up one at a time keeping your elbows tight against your body until thumb meets the shoulder.

-- Squeeze and pause briefly, then return weight to the starting position.
+- Squeeze and pause briefly, then return the weight to the starting position.

-- Alternate between arms until muscular failure has been reach.
+- Alternate between arms until muscular failure has been reached.

 Tips for Performing Dumbbell Hammer Curl

 - Practice proper form and control.
-Starting with this exercise, or any exercise you have not performed before, use light weight until you have the full range of movement with proper extension and contraction completed.
-This is important for the muscles full development.
+Starting with this exercise, or any lift you have not performed before, use light weight until you have the full range of movement with proper extension and contraction completed.
+Complete contraction is important for your full muscles development.

 - Keep the elbows locked and close to your body.
 Through the whole hammer curl, keep your elbows locked in at your sides.
 If you find that when you are doing the hammer curl that your elbows are moving forward, lower your weight.

 - Keep your wrist in a lock position.
 Keep your wrist in a locked position throughout the movement with no supination.